ir-engine/ir-engine/CONTRIBUTING.md

 ### Code Standards

-We currently have strict formatting rules for all `.ts` and `.tsx` files.
+We have strict formatting rules for all `.ts` and `.tsx` files.
 Please use the `npm run format` hook before making a commit to ensure the rules are adhered to.
 The commit hook will fail if the formatter has not been run and there are formatting issues.

 ### Pull Request Process